Description

 Care

-Training and keeping the bird busy are the basic two things for you, which is a serious commitment.
-Interact with your bird and engage in conversation, as this is good for mental exercise.
+Training and keeping the bird busy are the two basic things for you; they are serious commitments.
+Interact with your bird and engage it in some conversation, as this is good for its mental exercise.

-As far as grooming is required, this bird needs daily bathing either from a shallow tray or mist spray (whichever your bird likes).
-Professionals should do clipping of flight feathers and trimming of nails.
+As far as grooming is required, this bird needs daily bathing from a shallow tray or mist spray (whichever your bird likes).
+Professionals should avoid clipping of flight feathers and trim nails.

 Reviews